AFSC-Shellfish-Assessment-Program/crabpack/README.md

 # crabpack

-This R package generates the standard design-based indices of catch per unit effort, abundance, and biomass from NOAA-NMFS-AFSC-RACE-SAP Eastern Bering Sea Shelf (from 1975) and Northern Bering Sea Shelf (from 2010) bottom trawl survey data.
+This R package generates the standard design-based indices of catch per unit effort, abundance, and biomass from NOAA Alaska Fisheries Science Center RACE Eastern Bering Sea Shelf (from 1975) and Northern Bering Sea Shelf (from 2010) bottom trawl survey data.

-**This package is still under development, please submit an issue if you come across a bug.**\
+***This package is still under development, please submit an issue if you come across a bug.***\

 <!-- make package logo!! https://github.com/GuangchuangYu/hexSticker -->